Gambia Flag Home Page National Emblem

 The Gambia Civil Aviation Authority (GCAA) was established in July 1991 by the Government as an autonomous institution by the Public Enterprise Act of 1989 (PEA).
 It was to put into effect the Chicago Convention and to regulate, oversee and bring the aviation industry to International Standards.
 The assets and liabilities of the former Dept. of Civil Aviation was transferred to the GCAA.

-Prior to the opening of the new terminal building in October, 1997 the old airport was essentially a few purpose build sheds which resembled barns and the runway was perforated iron sheets laid on the grass.
+Prior to the opening of the new terminal building in October, 1997 the old airport was essentially a few purpose build sheds which resembled barns.

 Top of Page